 Vitamin C is likely to be no stranger to any of us, we see it present in plenty of fruits and vegetables like oranges, grapefruits or pineapple.
-Yet, it is rather new to most of us to have Vitamin C on our face.
-This obsession with Vitamin C could be why you are googling up on this ingredient now, and we are about to tell you.
+Yet, it is rather new to most of us to have it on our face.
+This obsession with this skincare ingredient could be why you are googling up on this article now, and what we are about to tell you.

 The vitamin brings benefits to the skin that we love: antioxidative, photoprotective, antiaging, and anti-pigmentary effects.